SumithBaddam/academic-kickstart/content/home/experience.md

   date_start = "2017-01-01"
   date_end = "2019-08-05"
   description = """
-  Worked on building machine learning models to improve the quality of Cisco products and its internal workflow:
+  Built machine learning models to improve the quality of Cisco products and its internal workflow:

   * Recommendation engine for identifying peer reviewers for testing on Cisco’s code review platform using NLP.
   * Keywords extraction and document classification of service request cases using unsupervised LDA modeling.